Are you planning a trip to Vancouver, British Columbia Canada? Keep scrolling for my 4-day Vancouver itinerary with kids and families!

-After the train ride, we grabbed burgers, hot dogs and pretzels at the nearby concession stand and headed back to the hotel to rest.
+After the train ride, we grabbed burgers, hot dogs, and pretzels at the nearby concession stand and headed back to the hotel to rest.

 HOP ON HOP OFF TOUR OF VANCOUVER, BC

-My toddler loves to ride on any type of vehicle, but buses are always a hit!
-We climbed aboard the open air double decker bus for a Hop On Hop Off tour of Vancouver.
+My toddler loves to ride in any type of vehicle, but buses are always a hit!
+We climbed aboard the open-air double-decker bus for a Hop On Hop Off tour of Vancouver.

 We spent about 90 minutes on this Hop On Hop Off bus tour because our destination was the Vancouver Aquarium.
 My son had been so excited to ride that he skipped his nap.
 So, he ended up falling asleep halfway into the tour.

 We made it to the Vancouver Aquarium about 2 hours before it closed.
 That was enough time for our family.
 But, since it’s home to thousands of incredible ocean species, you may want to spend an entire afternoon here.

-The Vancouver Aquarium provides several family programs where kids ages 8 and under can participate in crafts, singing, puppet shows, games and make-believe journeys involving sea life.
+The Vancouver Aquarium provides several family programs where kids ages 8 and under can participate in crafts, singing, puppet shows, games, and make-believe journeys involving sea life.